 A home equity loan:

-- is a second mortgage—you maintain your existing mortgage and the amount you borrow against the equity in your home is a new loan with its own payment.
+- Is a second mortgage—you maintain your existing mortgage and the amount you borrow against the equity in your home is a new loan with its own payment.
 There are generally options to refinance a second mortgage as well

 - Since the loan replaces your existing mortgage, you only have to worry about one payment.